Is the Index Bubble Michael Burry Warned About Still Looming?

-Burry and others shorting securities tied to housing were scrambling to grow their positions as they were concerned others would see what was plain as day to them and they wouldn’t be able to fully load the boat with shorts on assets that appeared doomed.
+Burry and others shorting securities tied to housing scrambled to grow their positions because they were concerned others would see what was plain as day to them.
+They wanted to first fully load the boat with shorts on assets that appeared doomed.

 What he Told Bloomberg